maxsnew/maxsnew.github.io/content/teaching/eecs-598-fa25/index.md

 - give axiomatic and denotational semantics to different kinds of logics and programming languages
-- carry out basic proofs in order theory and category theory
+- carry out proofs in order theory and category theory
 - learn and explore further applications of order theory and category theory on their own, especially in programming language research papers